sudip1415/Calculator/README.md

 ```

 # License
-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source.
 Feel free to modify and use it as needed.

 # Author
 [Sudip Nagane](https://github.com/sudip1415)